 This article is about Falla’s only guitar work, “Homenaje pour Le Tombeau de Claude Debussy”.

 “I have learnt from the maestro Falla who is not only a great artist but also a saint, a model lesson.
 He used to say: “The people who do music job like us…” The pianist Wanda Landowska heard these humble and magnificent words of the maestro, which sounded to her like an insult.
 I’m with Falla.
 The poetry is like a gift.
 I do my job and fulfil my duty”

 The poetry, the music, the art, each of them is simply a job.
 A job that simultaneously requires a gifted talent.
 That’s why these jobs make many demands on them.
 Therefore, they loathe any kind of exhibitionism.

-Lorca was only 19 years old when he befriended with Falla, whom he admired not only his talent but also his quality as person.
+Lorca was only 19 years old when he became a friend of Falla.
+Lorca admired Falla not only because of Falla's talent but also his quality as a person.
 Falla was very strict with the ethic and his conduct was a good example to young Lorca.

 Falla (on a letter to some friends):